Rare Books for Sale & most importantly, an explanation behind them.

 - Histoire Naturelle Les Epoques de la Nature Supplement Tome Sixieme.
 Additions & Corrections to the previous 5 Volumes.
 MDCCLXXIX.
 1779.

-Development of Rare Natural History Books & Why They Exist
+The Development of Rare Books on Natural History & Why They Exist

 I often ponder why and how mid 17th, and 18th and 19th Century naturalists studied the natural world.
 I ask why would these amazing rare natural history books were produced and how could these amazing pieces of nature be produced?
 Here I will explain… The time had come that living birds, animals and the vegetative world was of interest to everyone, everywhere.
 A revolutionary age where scientists and naturalists alike, were collecting specimens of every species they could identify.
 They all tried to observe their subjects in their natural environments.
 This required travel, everywhere and anywhere they could get to.
 While other scientists worked from one other’s work & special collections.These encyclopedic studies were mostly funded by big money from the wealthy businessmen, Doctors, Clergy, Noblemen & The Royal Family.
 Scientists were trying to explain & prove their hypotheses of the world, existence and evolution.
 Notations from observations and developing scientific evidence could help explain the world…